 - Breaking it down by food group, losses and waste per year are roughly 30% for cereals, 40-50% for root crops and fruit and vegetables, 20% for oil seed and meat and dairy and 35% for fish.

-- If 25% of the food currently being lost or wasted globally were saved, it would be enough to feed 870 million people around the world.
+- If 25% of the food currently being lost or wasted globally was saved, it would be enough to feed 870 million people around the world.

 - By mid-century, the world population will hit 9 billion people.
-By then, food production must be increased by 70% to meet this demand.
+By then, food production must be increased by 70% from today’s levels to meet this demand.

 - Food losses translate into lost income for farmers and higher prices for consumers, giving us an economic incentive to reduce food waste.